MobilityData/gbfs-validator/gbfs-validator/nonSchemaValidation/README.md

 # unexpectedly_low_range_meters

-If the `range_meters` value is unexpectedly low regarding the vehicle type, the validator will return a warning.
+If the `max_range_meters` value is unexpectedly low regarding the vehicle type, the validator will return a warning.

 # unexpectedly_high_range_meters

-If the `range_meters` value is unexpectedly high regarding the vehicle type, the validator will return a warning.
+If the `max_range_meters` value is unexpectedly high regarding the vehicle type, the validator will return a warning.

 # unexpected_vehicle_accessory